rawliving-germany/rawbotz/README.md

 ### Authentication

 For sake of simplicity, you can use Sinatra/Racks http basic auth (which is not recommended).
 Therefor the `authentication` hash in `rawbotz.conf` is optional.
 Specify it (username pointing to a bcrypt hash) if you want to use lame inbuilt http basic auth.
-The passwords can e.g. be created in an irb session (`require 'bcrypt'; puts BCrypt::Password.create('my password')`).
+The passwords can e.g. be created in an irb session (`require 'bcrypt'; puts BCrypt::Password.create('my password')`) or with the `exe/bcrypt_pw` tool.

 ### via nginx and unicorn